Rybo713/UX330UA-macOS/README.md

 # Installation
 1. Create a macOS installation disk with a 16GB or more USB
-2. Install clover with UEFI only and drivers64UEFI - choose OsxAptioFix2Drv-64
+2. Install clover with UEFI only and in drivers64UEFI - choose OsxAptioFix2Drv-64
 3. Replace the original config.plist to the one I have provided
 4. Place the kexts in CLOVER/kexts/other and the HFSPlus.efi in /CLOVER/drivers64UEFI
 5. Boot into USB